reflectoring/reflectoring.github.io/content/blog/2023/2023-11-20-design-patterns.md

 ```

-In this example, `Car` is the component interface with the `drive` method and `BasicCar` is the concrete component implementing the Car interface. `CarDecorator` is the abstract class implementing the Car interface and delegating the drive operation to the decorated car.
+In this  example, the `decorate` extension function is added to the `Car` interface.
+This extension function takes a lambda parameter called `initialize`, which represents the additional behavior to be added.
+It returns a new instance of `Car` that incorporates the specified behavior before calling the original `drive` method.

-`OffroadCar` is a concrete decorator that extends `CarDecorator` and adds its own behavior (initialiseDrivingMode) before calling the drive method of the decorated car.In the `main` function, a basic car is decorated to become an offroad car, and then the offroad car is driven.
+In the `main` function, the basic car is decorated using the `decorate` extension function to create an offroad car, and then the offroad car is driven.

 The output for this code example will be: